AACE CALL FOR ABSTRACTS - CLOSED

 *To qualify for the Domestic Travel Grants, the Fellow- in-Training or Resident must be an AACE Member enrolled in a fellowship program or residency within the United States.

-AACE will notify the primary author of the status of their abstract in early February.
+The primary authors were notified of the status of their abstract in early February.
 It is the primary author’s responsibility to then notify all co-authors.
 AACE requests that all interested parties please refrain from directly contacting the AACE offices to obtain information regarding abstract status, notification distribution and/or publication dates.
-Please check the annual meeting website regularly for the most up-to-date information http://am.aace.com/.

-The submitting/primary author is the only author who will receive notification from AACE.
+The submitting/primary author is the only author who received notification from AACE.